 Why use preferred suppliers?

-Recommended suppliers are often award-winning companies that have been deemed to deliver the best overall value to all types of events hosted at a given venue; based on pricing, timely manner of all works, delivery capabilities, quality of food or goods delivered, ease of placing an order and past performance at the venue.
+Recommended suppliers are often award-winning companies that have been deemed to deliver the best overall value to all types of events hosted at a given venue; based on pricing, reliability, delivery capabilities, quality of food or goods delivered, ease of placing an order and past performance at the venue.

-Accredited suppliers have also exhibited financial stability and have a general liability insurance that covers any lawsuits that result from unattended faulty lighting equipment causing fire or liabilities posed by items when in transit for example.
+Accredited suppliers have also exhibited financial stability and have general liability insurance that covers any lawsuits that result from unattended faulty lighting, equipment causing fire, or liabilities of items when in transit, for example.

 Benefits of using preferred vendors from a client’s perspective

-Policies of recommended supplier lists vary between venues – some treat them as recommendations only, while others allow suppliers to deliver services to your event on the grounds of the venue, and some event halls do not allow companies other than their preferred suppliers to be permitted within the hall.
+Policies of recommended supplier lists vary between venues – some treat them as recommendations only, while others allow suppliers to deliver services to your event to the grounds of the venue.
+Some event venues do not allow companies, other than their preferred suppliers, to be permitted within the venue.

-In some cases, event halls will strictly regulate which caterers and furniture hire companies enter the premises – as these are specialist services who require experienced staff and financial insurance – but you will be able to choose any wedding car company, florist or photographer you have set your heart on.
+In some cases, event venues will strictly regulate which caterers and furniture hire companies enter the premises – as these are specialist services which require experienced staff and financial insurance – but you will be able to choose any wedding car company, florist or photographer you have set your heart on.

 So, is an accredited list of furniture hire suppliers necessary as well?

 There are plenty of reasons to use a list of accredited suppliers, but what we feel is most important is the maintenance and care of the venue.
-This is an important factor with every other type of approved list, so why not for some of the most frequent items that are used within a venue – like furniture?
+This is an important factor taken into consideration with every approved supplier list, so why not create an approved suppliers list which includes and event furniture hire company.

-Imagine you are hosting an event in a stunning Grade I listed building, and the furniture company that you’ve hired are completely unknown to you or the venue.
-Rules and procedures may not be adhered to correctly, which could cause an incident and damage to a piece of history.
+Imagine you are hosting an event in a stunning Grade I listed building and the furniture company that you’ve hired is completely unknown to you or the venue.
+Rules and procedures may not be adhered to correctly which could cause an incident and damage to a piece of history.

 In our opinion, furniture should be regulated by the venue in the same way that caterers are; precautions should be taken in order to provide the guest with the very best experience they can get, whilst giving the venue owner peace of mind about who is entering and leaving the premises.
 We think that becoming an accredited supplier is a lot more than being ‘on the books’; it is a signifier of trust that your venue will be left exactly the way you want it.